 illustrated by renowned artist Charles

 A. There are quite a few collectable Ladybird

 items that you can keep your eye out for - these include, work

 cards, workbooks, jigsaws, videoes, film strips and slides etc

 To see some examples of these items, have a look at our other

 collectable Ladybird items page.

-Ladybird illustrator John Berry painted a portrait of Princess Diana on her birthday in1986 - it was auctioned for her favorite charity, 'Help the Aged'.
+Ladybird illustrator John Berry painted a portrait of Prince Charles and Princess Diana at the time of their wedding.